ClimenteA/pyvan/README.md

 icon\_file|None|path to icon file to use for your application executable, doesn't use one by default

-Thanks to [silvandeleemput](https://github.com/silvandeleemput) for extending the available options, adding support for CLI commands and automating the download of get-pip.py and embeded python zip.
+**Thanks to [silvandeleemput](https://github.com/silvandeleemput) for extending the available options, adding support for CLI commands, automating the download of get-pip.py, embeded python zip and making posible the generation of an executable file!**

+I think pyvan is the only python bundler which makes possible shipping a python application along with a modifiable source code.

 If pyvan didn't managed to install all the modules needed go in dist/Scripts folder and install them manually with `pip install module`